Bhimkndll/News-android/README.md

 * Front-end: Android(Java)
-* Dependencies: Guardian News API , NYTimes News API, Twitter API, Facebook API, Trending API, Bing Autosuggest API
+* Dependencies:laravel api of news app, NYTimes News API, Twitter API, Facebook API, Trending API, Bing Autosuggest API

 ## Contributing to Android-NewsApp
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->